 Directions and common items have different names in a seaman's world.
 The front of a ship, the bow, is said to be in the direction forward.
-The stern of the ship is alt or to the rear of the ship.
-When facing forward, lett becomes port and right becomes starboard.
+The stern of the ship is aft or to the rear of the ship.
+When facing forward, left becomes port and right becomes starboard.
 Port and starboard do not change with the facing of a person - the left of the bow is always port.
 An easy way to remember the difference between port and starboard is to remember "port" and "left" have the same number of letters in English.
 The area of a ship between the bow and the stern is amidships.
-On a ship the floors are decks, some walls are called bulkheads, round windows become portholes and boats are carried on ships, not the other way around.
+On a ship the floors are decks, some walls are called bulkheads, round windows become portholes and doors become known as hatches.
+Ropes become lines and boats are carried on ships, not the other way around.